mcraiha/spine-unity-docs/Rendering.md

 GetComponent<MeshRenderer>().SetPropertyBlock(mpb);
 ```

-Keep in mind that even if a MaterialPropertyBlock is a class/reference type, **you will need to pass it to SetPropertyBlock every time you make changes to it** in order to see the changes applied to the renderer.
+When using MaterialPropertyBlock, keep in mind that while it is a class/reference type, **you will need to pass it to SetPropertyBlock every time you make changes to it** in order to see the changes applied to the renderer.

 **To remove the renderer's material property values**, you need to clear the MaterialPropertyBlock and then call SetPropertyBlock using the empty MaterialPropertyBlock.
 ```csharp